Dublin City Tour

 Displays have an informative and educational narrative which can be heard at the touch of a button.

 Is located in the heart of the Guinness Brewery in Dublin.
 As you wander up through Guinness Storehouse, you’ll discover what goes into making the Black Stuff -the ingredients, the processes, the passion.

 Leopardstown Racecourse is an Irish horse-racing venue.
 It hosts both National Hunt and Flat racing.
 Many important races are held here and racing takes place all year round, with about 22 meetings per year.

-The Leopardstown Hall of Fame honours famous Irish horse racing trainers, jockeys and horses.
+The Leopardstown Hall of Fame honors famous Irish horse racing trainers, jockeys, and horses.

 Irish National Stud and Japanese Gardens

 One visit, three different worlds- situated 1 hour from Dublin off the N7.
 There’s a horse museum tracing the history of the horse in Ireland using artifacts, illustrations and text, and the Skeleton of the legendary steeplechaser “Arkle.

 Blessington Land & Water Sports have become the country’s premier outdoor activity center.
 They have the widest range of activities in the country, from boating (kayaking, windsurfing), and riding (bikes, horses) to shooting (clays, archery) and wall climbing.

 Is situated in the heart of Wicklow, also known as the “Garden of Ireland”.
 They provide a wide range of fun, challenging and adventurous activities such as kayaking, hill walking, rock climbing, archery and lots more.